Small Business Bankruptcy

 Bankruptcy and Chapter 13

-In chapter 13, it is still possible to borrow money for business operations.
-If your business requires credit to operate, make sure that your bank is on board with your chapter 13 filing.
+In Chapter 13, it is still possible to borrow money for business operations.
+If your business requires credit to operate, make sure that your bank is on board with your Chapter 13 filing.
 Many will agree to continue to fund your business, especially if you have pledged collateral to secure the loan.
 Your credit limit may be reduced, however, because of the bankruptcy filing.
 Small business bankruptcy usually does mean reduced credit, however.

 When your business is on the line, get help from a board certified specialist.
 We’ve helped keep businesses alive for hundreds of local businesses.